usnistgov/SAMURAI/docs/README.md

 This will build the docs into ./_build/html/

+## Setting the root directory to data

+In the sphinx `config.py` file, make sure to set the correct root directories for `extlinks` for data and other things.
+More info on this can be found at https://www.sphinx-doc.org/en/master/usage/extensions/extlinks.html

 # Requirements

 - Sphinx - Run `conda install sphinx` or go to http://www.sphinx-doc.org/en/master/usage/installation.html
 - MATLAB Sphinx support - run `pip install sphinxcontrib-matlabdomain` or go to https://pypi.org/project/sphinxcontrib-matlabdomain/